seongck/Sprint-Challenge-State-Management-Smurfs/Answers.md

 and return a new (updated) state.
 The new state is sent to our store.

 Store is an object that holds all of our application level state.
-The store is known as a 'single source of truth' because its a single object contains all of our application level state and it is immutable.
+The store is known as a 'single source of truth' because its a single object that contains all of our application level state and is immutable.

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

 Application state is state that needs to be global and accessed by multiple components in our app.
+We would use app state when the state needs to be accessed by multiple components.

 Component state is state that is only needed by that component and doesn't affect the rest of our application.
+We would use component state when the rest of our app doesn't need access to this data.

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?